-The Czech Republic's science policy is declared in the document "National Research and Development Policy for the period 2016-2020".
-The efficient allocation of financial resources in this area is not possible without knowledge of the history and status.
+The Czech Republic's science policy is declared in the document "National Research and Development Policy for the period 2009-2015, including its updating with a view to 2020".
+The efficient allocation of financial resources in this area is not possible without knowledge of the history and current status.
 For the prioritization and direction of future policy in this area is necessary quality and reliable statistical data.
-In 2019, the Government of the Czech Republic approved a key document "Innovation Strategy of the Czech Republic 2019-20304".
-One of the pillars is dedicated to the financing of Research and Development with a proposed goal to strengthen public funding of R&D (up to 1% GDP).